OIPP: Object-Adaptive Impact Point Predictor for Catching Diverse In-Flight Objects: Introduction

-The main contributions of this study are summarized as follows: \begin{itemize} \item We construct a novel real-world dataset of 8,000 trajectories from 20 diverse objects, capturing complex aerodynamics not presented in existing datasets. \item We propose the DIPP, a novel framework for impact point prediction of diverse in-flight objects. \item We demonstrate that the proposed method enables clear discrimination of trajectory features, leading to improved prediction for both seen and unseen objects. \item We show that enhanced early-stage prediction increases catching success rates in simulation and real-world demonstrations. \end{itemize}
+The main contributions of this study are summarized as follows: \begin{itemize} \item We construct a novel real-world dataset of 8,000 trajectories from 20 diverse objects, capturing complex aerodynamics not presented in existing datasets. \item We propose OIPP, a framework for impact point prediction of diverse in-flight objects. \item We conduct ablation studies comparing LSTM and Transformer encoders for the OAE and show improved prediction accuracy on both seen and unseen objects. \item We show that enhanced early-stage prediction increases catching success rates in simulation and real-robot demonstrations. \end{itemize}

-\section{RELATED WORK}
+\section{Related work}

-\subsection{Physics-based approaches}
+\subsection{Physics-based Approaches}

 Existing approaches \cite{Ritz-iros2012, Kober-humanoids2012, Lippiello-icra2012, Wang-ral2022, Abeyruwan-L4D2023, Forrai-icra2023, You-iros2023, Zhao-iros2023, Schakkal-iros2024, Yan-TRO2024, Tassi-IJRR2025} predict the future states of flying objects based on Newtonian dynamics, modeling them as point masses using simplified aerodynamic models.
 To improve prediction accuracy under observation noise, various Kalman filter variants have been introduced, including the Extended Kalman Filter (EKF)\cite{Huang-iros2021,Yu-TMECH2023} and discrete-time filters\cite{Müller-iros2011,Dong-iros2020}.
 Furthermore, Jia et al.~\cite{Jia-TRO2024} employed Koopman operator to estimate complex aerodynamic disturbances for accurate prediction.